 The cost of a cyber intelligence failure can be measured in stolen data, regulatory fines, and system downtime.
 Less quantifiable is the potential loss of hard-won reputation and consumer confidence.
 With cyber-attacks now a continuous and unavoidable reality, having the right threat intelligence tools to mitigate customer perception through rapid containment and remediation makes good business sense.

 The unexpected acceleration of remote workplace systems is an example of unplanned changes stacked upon planned shifts in the network landscape.
 The IoT adds a new layer to the threat landscape, with endpoints ranging from medical devices to automobiles and trains.
 Cyber threat intelligence must continuously protect users and their data from threat actors.
 This will include a growing number of objects and services vulnerable to theft, tampering, and privacy intrusion.

-Cybersecurity attacks will certainly continue to grow in number and sophistication.
-The recent Sunburst attack an example of why there is a need to have an evidence-based approach to managing cyber risk.
+Cybersecurity attacks will certainly continue to grow in number and sophistication which is why enhancing security operations is crucial.
+The recent Sunburst attack is an example of why there is a need to have an evidence-based approach to managing cyber risk.
 Telecommuting has coincided with a spike in malicious cyber attacks, and this uptick in activity is not expected to end any time soon.
 Economic conditions, access to technology, and anonymity entice more bad actors to join the fray each day, with a new cyber attack occurring every 39 seconds.
-However, when enriched flow records and packet data are utilized to their fullest potential, the enormous risk these trends represent can be addressed successfully.
+However, when enriched flow records and packet data are utilized to their fullest potential, the enormous risks these trends represent can be addressed successfully.